Lh4355/ChefBoyardee-Game/Backlog.md

 General
 - decide what to put on inventory bar (on the right side)
 - make inventory bar collapsable (use ravioli backpack item)
-- volume settings on main menu and accessible throughout the game via a settings menu (you will eventually be able to save on this menu)

 Prettification Needed
 - Robbery interactible clicking boxes (add sprites and overlay with image?) (robber, and attendant sprites needed)